addyosmani/backbone-fundamentals/README.md

 Although the RequireJS optimizer works fine in both Node and Java environments, it's strongly recommended to run it under Node as it executes significantly faster there.
 In my experience, it's a piece of cake to get setup with either environment, so go for whichever you feel most comfortable with.

 To get started with r.js, grab it from the RequireJS download page (http://requirejs.org/docs/download.html#rjs) or through NPM as specified here (http://requirejs.org/docs/optimization.html#download).
 Now, the RequireJS optimizer works absolutely fine for single script and CSS files, but for most cases you'll want to actually optimize an entire Backbone project.
-You *could* do this completely from the command-line, but but a cleaner option is using build profiles.
+You *could* do this completely from the command-line, but a cleaner option is using build profiles.

 Below is an example of a build file taken from the modular jQuery Mobile app referenced later in this book.
 A <strong>build profile</strong> (commonly named app.build.js) informs RequireJS to copy all of the content of <code>appDir</code> to a directory defined by <code>dir</code> (in this case '../release').
 This will apply all of the necessary optimizations inside the release folder.
 The <code>baseUrl</code> is used to resolve the paths for your modules.
 It should ideally be relative to <code>appDir</code>.